Course Syllabus

 Homework Assignments

 These will be short written assignments, each assigned during a class period and due at the beginning of the following session.
-Homework assignments are to be done entirely individually and must be typed unless specified otherwise.
+Homework assignments can be done in collaboration with other students in the class, however, credit MUST be given to all collaborators.
+If you talk with anyone about the assignment, that person's name must be listed on the assignment as a collaborator.
+Assignments must be typed unless specified otherwise and turned in as a pdf file using Blackboard.
 No late homework assignments will be accepted.

 Alumni conversations

-In this assignment, you will contact an alumnus of the MTU Computer Science Department, have a conversation with him or her, and report on what you find.
+In this assignment, you will paired with a Michigan Tech alumnus from the Department of Computer Science or the Department of Electrical and Computer Engineering, have a conversation with him or her, and report on what you find.
 The alumni job descriptions from your reports will be posted on the Web.
 You will then browse these descriptions and look for matches that are a good fit for you.
+These assignments are to be done on an individual basis; you can talk with other students about what you've learned from your alum, but your reports must be written by you alone.

 Ask the profs